andrewsleigh/plotter/README.md

 * I'm using small sections of kite poles to hold the two parts of the pen lifter assembly together.
 I found 0.1 mm of extra clearance on one part was enough to allow smooth running without wobble.

-* In an idea I lifted from Evil Mad Scientist's AxiDraw, I'm using thin strips of flexible plastic (polypropylene I think) to support the wires to the servo and y-axis stepper.
+* In an idea I lifted from Evil Mad Scientist's AxiDraw, I'm using thin strips of flexible polypropylene plastic to support the wires to the servo and y-axis stepper.

 ### 3D design